By Greer Moore-Barnes

 Above all, ensure that both you and your staff maintain an ethical business practice at all times; it is important to tell clients what they “need to hear” and not simply what they “want to hear”.

 Joining an existing firm as a Property Portfolio Manager

-You need to be suitably qualified with a recognised and appropriate study course under your belt – NAMA has supported the UCT/Paddocks Sectional Title Scheme Management course, dating back more than ten years, and this has now become the recognised minimum qualification for anyone wanting to enter the profession.
+You need to be suitably qualified with a recognised and appropriate study course under your belt – NAMA has supported the UCT Scheme Manager – Sectional Title short course, dating back more than ten years, and this has now become the recognised minimum qualification for anyone wanting to enter the profession.
 (EDIT: Paddocks has since designed the UCT Start and Manage a Managing Agency short course for those experienced role players in the industry who would like to set up their own managing agency.)

 You need to spend time speaking to some of the leading Portfolio Managers in your area and ensure that you are aware of what is needed; dedication, commitment and the ability to deal with 101 different aspects as part of your daily routine.

 You must have a calm disposition – this is one of the vital needs to being a successful Portfolio Manager as you will be called upon to deal with people from all walks of life and with all sorts of demands.

 You must be excellent at time management, and need to be aware that your working hours are never going to fall into the standard “8 to 5” routine.
 Most scheme meetings are held after “normal working hours” and you need to be able to “manage” the meeting thus ensuring that the agenda is dealt with correctly without undue time being wasted.
 It goes without saying that you will need your own reliable transport; most companies include an arrangement for transport reimbursement to the Portfolio Manager by the scheme in question.